 I have a pretty high-level definition of prophecy.
 The prophecy should refer to a specifically-defined event that's going to happen at a specifically-predicted time.
 If I order a rare steak and the waiter brings me a steak cooked rare, I am not a prophet.
 If I say that rain will fall, do I become a prophet the next time it rains?

-The only thing you're saying when you talk about the unlikeliness of abiogenesis and organic life arising from inorganic life is that something improbable happened.
+The only thing you're saying when you talk about the unlikeliness of abiogenesis (organic life arising from inorganic material) is that something improbable happened.
 "Improbable" does not mean "impossible."
 On this one speck of dust in this vast universe, something unlikely happened [life began/arose].

 Let's suppose that (a) the prophecies in Daniel were fulfilled, and (b) they could only be fulfilled by God.
 That doesn't prove that the rest of this book - the Bible - this collection of disparate writings - is true.
 It doesn't mean that John 3:16 is true.

 They're not following the evidence - they are leading the evidence to a place where they've previously decided it should go.

 Supposedly we will go to hell for all eternity (after we die) if we don't have the right relationship with God.

 I imagine that my 8-year-old son is trapped on the second floor of a burning building.
 He doesn't know how to escape.
 If he takes the wrong hallway, opens the wrong door, he'll burn to death.

 God writes a letter describing how to escape the burning building - in a language that my son can't read - and gives it to a man who gives it to another man who copies it by hand (using a quill and an ink pot).
 Then another man copies that copy ... by hand ... and that copy isn't completely accurate.
 Then another man translates that copy (of a copy) into Elizabethan English.
 That translation is delivered to my son (who is trapped upstairs in the burning building).